 Blue Heelers, also known as Australian Cattle Dogs, are some of the best herding dogs in the world.
-With a pleasant and affectionate personality, Blue Heelers have become popular family dogs.
-However, the shedding makes them less than ideal for some families.
+With an energetic yet loving personality, Blue Heelers have become popular family dogs.
+However, for families allergic to dog fur, shedding will be a concern.

-So, do Blue Heelers shed?
-Like many double-coated dog breeds, Blue Heelers have a thick undercoat that make them moderate to heavy shedders year-round.
-During fall and spring, they’ll experience excessive shedding in clumps by “blowing” their coats.
+Like all double-coated dog breeds, Blue Heelers have a thick undercoat that make them moderate to heavy shedders year round.
+However during fall and spring, Blue Heelers will adjust to seasonal changes through excessive shedding, often shedding fur in clumps.
 But with some preparation and care, the shedding can be minimized.

 So what makes Blue Heelers such heavy shedders?
 And why do they shed so much more than other dog breeds?
-Let’s examine why they shed and ways you can deal with Blue Heeler shedding.
+It all boils down to a few specific reasons.
+Read on to learn why these heelers shed and a ways you can deal with shedding.

 Nearly all dog breeds will shed to a degree.
 Unless you have a hairless breed, no owner is safe from shed fur.
+It’s just part of the natural cycle of dogs.
 Needless to say, some dog breeds shed significantly less than others.

 Unfortunately for allergy-sensitive owners, the Blue Heeler sheds a lot.
-But why do they shed so much compared to hypoallergenic dogs?
-Here are the reasons why you can’t escape shedding with the Australian Cattle Dog.
+But why do they shed so much compared to hypoallergenic dogs (or even low-shedding dogs)?
+Here are a few reasons why you can’t escape shedding in your Australian Cattle Dog.

 Blue Heelers are herding dogs.
-As such, they need thicker coats that offer extra protection while working outdoors in harsh conditions all over the world.
-It’s not just with herding dogs, but for all working dogs.
+As a result, they need thicker coats that offer extra protection while out working in harsh conditions all over the world.
+This extra protection is not just with herding dogs, but for all working dog breeds.

-As a matter of fact, nearly all herding dogs have double coats.
-And because some work in colder climates, some may have longer and thicker coats than others.
+In fact, all herding dogs have double coats.
+And because some dogs work in colder climates, a few of them may have longer and thicker coats than others.

-For example, both corgi breeds are notorious shedders because they were bred in Wales, where temperatures can easily reach 40 degrees Fahrenheit.
+For example, Corgis are notorious shedders because they were bred in Wales, where temperatures can easily reach 40 degrees Fahrenheit.
 Similarly, Swedish Vallhunds herd in temperatures that can reach a staggering negative 40 degrees!

 While Australian Cattle Dogs don’t have to work in extreme conditions, they are still working dogs that spend most of their days outdoors.
 That being said, it only makes sense for them to have thicker coats than other dogs.